-It’ll get rid of your problem fast.
+It can catch all kinds of pests and get rid of your problem fast.
 However, make sure not to use the sink for a few hours afterward.

-How do Gnat Traps Work? – Downsides of Gnat Traps
+How Do Gnat Traps Work? – Downsides of Gnat Traps

 The first downside of gnat traps is that you’ll have to see the dead gnats staring back at you.
 Whether it’s a fly stick, a zapper, or a vinegar trap, the dead gnats will keep sitting there until you remove them, which isn’t ideal.
 Plus, if you leave the trap long enough, you’ll have an unpretty-looking trap in the middle of your house.

-So, it’s always good to think about all the factors of gnat traps.
+So, it’s always good to think about all the factors of gnat sticky traps.
 If you don’t mind the frequent replacements and the dead gnats lying around, go for it.
 In the end, gnat traps are highly efficient.
 However, if you don’t want that, there are always alternatives available.

 Read More About Are Gnats Fruit Flies or Baby Flies?
 Types of Gnat Listed